habitat-sh/on-prem-builder/on-prem-docs/content/docs/artifactory.md

 sudo hab svc load core/artifactory
 ```

-This will spin up an Artifactory instance, and you can use the following to log in: http://localhost:8081/artifactory/webapp/#/home
+This spins up a local Artifactory instance, which you can view at: `http://localhost:8081/artifactory/webapp/#/home`

 ## Managing Builder Artifacts on Artifactory